-Laura Ingraham, who gave a rousing speech at the Republican National Convention in July, is in the running to be Donald Trump‘s press secretary.
+Laura Ingraham, who gave a rousing speech at the Republican National Convention in July, was in the running to be Donald Trump‘s press secretary.
 In the role, the conservative talkshow host would serve as the face of the administration in White House press briefings.

 The role is also one that doesn’t guarantee a long tenure.
 President Barack Obama‘s current press secretary, Josh Earnest, is his third, while Presidents Bill Clinton and George W. Bush each went through four press secretaries.